Rudolf Steiner: Library

-Rudolf Steiner’s personal library (of approximately 10,000 items) has survived the century since his passing.
-The items were classified into 19 categories during [WWII] and more recently into 25 categories.
+Rudolf Steiner's personal library (of approximately 10,000 items) has survived the century since his passing.
+The items were classified into 19 categories during World War II and more recently into 25 categories.
 The library is shelved in Dornach, Switzerland.
 Most of the items (>85%) are in German, although 23 languages are represented with about 500 items in English.